 Step-2: Dephosphorylation of fructose 1, 6- biphosphate into fructose 6-phosphate

 It is a second reaction that bypasses an irreversible reaction of glycolysis, mediated by the enzyme phosphofructokinase.
-In gluconeogenesis, fructose 1, 6-phosphatase enzyme mediates the dephosphorylation of fructose 1, 6- biphosphate into fructose 6-phosphate, and requires Mg2+ ions.
-An enzyme (fructose 1, 6-phosphatase) causes hydrolysis of C-1 phosphate in the fructose 1, 6- biphosphate molecule, without a release of ATP.
+In gluconeogenesis, fructose 1, 6-phosphatase enzyme mediates the dephosphorylation of fructose 1, 6- biphosphate into fructose 6-phosphate and requires Mg2+ ions.
+An enzyme (fructose 1, 6-phosphatase) causes hydrolysis of C-1 phosphate in the fructose 1, 6- biphosphate molecule, without ATP release.

 Step-3: Dephosphorylation of glucose 6-phosphate into glucose

 It is a third step, which bypasses an irreversible reaction of glycolysis, catalyzed by an enzyme hexokinase.
-In contrary, glucose 6-phosphatase promotes this reaction in a gluconeogenesis cycle and dephosphorylates glucose 6-phosphate into glucose.
+On the contrary, glucose 6-phosphatase promotes this reaction in a gluconeogenesis cycle and dephosphorylates glucose 6-phosphate into glucose.

 Glucose 6-phosphatase is a protein complex that resides within the membrane of the endoplasmic reticulum.
 It consists of an active catalytic site and a transporter complex.

-It is a product formed as a result of triglyceride hydrolysis in the adipose tissues and transferred to the liver via blood.
+It is a product formed due to triglyceride hydrolysis in the adipose tissues and transferred to the liver via blood.
 Glycerol is an intermediate substrate, which produces glucose solely in the cytosol.
 It enters the cycle by the two sequential steps:

-Glycerol kinase is an enzyme found in both liver and kidney that undertakes the phosphorylation of glycerol into glycerol 3-phosphate, by using ATP.
+Glycerol kinase is an enzyme found in both the liver and kidney that undertakes the phosphorylation of glycerol into glycerol 3-phosphate by using ATP.

 Then, oxidation of glycerol phosphate into dihydroxyacetone phosphate occurs, as the NAD reduces into NADH.
 Dihydroxyacetone is an intermediate of the glycolytic pathway.

 It is a product formed as a result of anaerobic glycolysis in the skeletal muscles and erythrocytes.
 Lactate is transferred from the muscles to the liver via blood.
-It reconverts into pyruvate inside the liver, and later undertake the production of glucose through gluconeogenesis.
+It reconverts into pyruvate inside the liver and later undertakes the production of glucose through gluconeogenesis.